SolaceProducts/solace-spring-boot/README.md

 These samples demonstrate a basic use of the Solace Spring Boot starters.
 See [Running The Samples](#running-the-samples) below.

+#### solace-java-cfenv

+This subproject loads credentials for local Solace services.
+It is used for when you are running within a Cloud Foundry environment.

 ## Running The Samples

 To run the samples you will need a Solace PubSub+ Event Broker.